renesas-rz/rzg_hmi_sdk/sample_app/lvgl/lvgl_sample_img_disp/README.md

 ## Overview

-This program runs on RZ/G2L Evaluation Board Kit (EVK).
+This program runs on RZ/G2L, RZ/G2LC, and RZ/G2UL Evaluation Board Kit (EVK).

 ## How to Build